ritishraj/chatbot/README.md

 # chatbot
 Simple chatbot using HTML, CSS, JS, and PHP
 A simple chatbot built with HTML, CSS, JavaScript, and PHP.
-This chatbot allows users to interact with a virtual assistant and get responses based on predefined answers.
+This chatbot is allows users to interact with a virtual assistant and get responses based on predefined answers.